rothlab/tileseqMave/README.md

 ### Scaling the final scores
 After the enrichment process has been completed, it is recommended that you run the selectionQC as shown above and inspect the BCE distributions.
 These will yield insights into where to place place the pivot points for the scaling process.
 The aim is to find BCE values for each tile (and each selection condition if there is more than one) that represent the expected behavior of a null-like and WT-like variant.
 Often, this is well-approximated by the median of the synonymous and null distributions, respectively, but other considerations can influence this decision.
-Once a decision has been made, you can enter the pivot points into the parameter sheet (in the scaling pivots section) and re-validate it using the `csv2json.R` module.
-Then, the `scaleScores.R` module can be used to enact the scaling based on these pivots.
+Once a decision has been made, you can enter the pivot points into the parameter sheet (in the scaling pivots section) and re-validate it using the `csv2json` module.
+Then, the `scaleScores` module can be used to enact the scaling based on these pivots.
-Like the previous modules, `scaleScores.R` will by default look for the parameter sheet JSON file, the `*_mut_count`, and the `*_scores` directory in your current working directory and automatically proceed from there, but a number of arguments allow for more flexibility:
+Like the previous modules, `scaleScores` will by default look for the parameter sheet JSON file, the `*_mut_count`, and the `*_scores` directory in your current working directory and automatically proceed from there, but a number of arguments allow for more flexibility:
 ```
-usage: scaleScores.R [--] [--help] [--srOverride] [--bnOverride]
+usage: tsm scaleScores [--] [--help] [--srOverride] [--bnOverride]
        [--autoPivot] [--silent] [--workspace WORKSPACE]
        [--scores SCORES] [--output OUTPUT] [--parameters PARAMETERS]
        [--logfile LOGFILE]

-Performs scaling and scoring on the output of calcEnrichment.R.
+Performs scaling and scoring on the output of calcEnrichment.

 flags:
   -h, --help        show this help message and exit